alem-platform/frontend/plano-player/README.md

 ## General Criteria

-- Your HTML MUST be valid according to the W3C validator
+- Your HTML MUST be valid according to the [W3C validator](https://validator.w3.org)
-- Your CSS MUST work on the latest versions of Chrome, Firefox, and Safari
+- Your CSS must work on the latest versions of Chrome, Firefox, and Safari
-- Your JavaScript MUST be clear and well-organized
+- Your JavaScript must be clear and well-organized
-- Your application MUST be responsive and work on both desktop and mobile devices
+- Your application should be fully responsive, adapting seamlessly to both desktop and mobile devices.
+Use media queries to adjust layout and styles based on screen size, and incorporate animations to enhance user interaction across devices.
-- The project MUST work when served from a local web server

 ## Mandatory Part